jasonflorentino/is-the-media-covering-this-webapp/README.md

 ## TODO
 *Tracking some of the things I still want to accomplish*

-◻️  Pagination for search results
 ◻️  Footer with link to Bot
-◻️  Refine the responsive styling
+✅  Refine the responsive styling
+✅  Pagination for search results
 ✅  Client side routing to allow direct link to a search
 ✅  Display number of results and what the query was
 ✅  Custom fallback image